 Results may vary, but they come.

 The results of meditation, depending on the person, as well as the length and intensity of practice, can vary greatly.
 Some people meditate for 5 minutes a day; some go on silent retreats for months or years.
-Some claim to experience enlightenment similar to the Buddha, and some claim it just makes them a little bit calmer.
+Some claim to experience enlightenment similar to the Buddha, and some claim that it just makes them a little bit more calm.
 I am agnostic as to what can be accomplished with meditation.
 I remain highly skeptical of the claims made by some practitioners, especially the religious, but there are without doubt gradations of insight and control that can be attained.

 If you choose to meditate, follow the science.
 Religions may still offer some wisdom but they are not necessary.
 Everything that can be discovered with meditation can be done through introspection, secular texts, and with scientific research.

 I should mention that meditation is not for everyone.
 People suffering from mental illnesses such as psychosis, or that are manic-depressive, may actually do more harm than good by meditating.
 You should consult your psychiatrist or doctor before meditating if you suffer from any serious mental illness.
 Not everyone is ready to sit alone with the contents of their own mind.

 Some compare meditation to body building.
 You can read books on bodybuilding, you can understand it conceptually, but to grow your muscles you need to actually lift weights.
 Meditation is similar.
 You can’t skip the work.
 Learning from articles like this one is helpful but to truly see a change in yourself you must actually do it.
 Many of the insights learned through meditation are difficult to articulate and can sound almost trivial.
 “You are not your thoughts” may look nice on a poster but to catch the nuance and profundity requires an engagement with the practice.